-The jewelry market in China is the biggest of any such markets in the world.
+The jewelry market in China is the biggest of any such market in the world.
 Not only is it the biggest but it also accounts for an estimated 30% of the global demand for jewelry.
 This translates into an annual revenue in excess of 80 billion dollars; a significant part of Chinas GDP.
 While this is a great statistic on the surface, there are still several untapped growth potentials in the biggest jewelry market in the world.

-Despite the size and performance of the Chinese jewelry market, it has seen a stagnation over the past few years.
+Despite the size and performance of the Chinese jewelry market, it has seen stagnation over the past few years.
 The market growth finally dropped in 2013 and was in a decline until 2017 when the demand for jewelry started to rise again.
 This phenomenon deserves a more critical look to discover the problems that caused the stagnation and therefore discover ways to increase the growth of Chinas jewelry market.

-A Quick Overview of Chinas Jewelry
+A Quick Overview of Chinas Jewelry Market

 The Chinese jewelry market can be divided into three broad categories; Metal jewelry; precious stones; and others.